Contrast-Security-OSS/docs/content/user/teamserver/guide/settings/Groups.md

 * Login to TeamServer.
 * Navigate to the Admin pages via the settings menu.
 * Select Groups from the top navigation menu.
-* Select "Create a Group"
+* Select "Create a Group".
-* Provide the required inputs
+* Provide the required inputs.
 ** Group Name
 ** Type: Choose System
 ** Organization: You may choose all organizations or a single organization.